Lecture Capture & Screencasting

 The Center for Faculty Excellence has equipment that you can check out.

 I want to record what is on my desktop

 For longer and more robust recordings Camtasia may be what you are looking for.
 This software is available for faculty and staff.
 Contact your IT liaison for installation.

 I want to capture my lecture

 Lecture capture allows instructors to record what happens in their classrooms and make it available digitally on Blackboard.
-You can use Tegrity to capture your lectures.
+Contact an Instructional Designer to discuss your options.